 Suitcase Guide to Paris, good for every season

-Why reading a suitcase guide when you are planning to go in Paris?
+Why reading a suitcase guide when you are planning to go to Paris?
 Because this city is so peculiar and the weather change constantly, season by season!
-Plus, here you will find all the suggestions to make sure you are not forgetting anything before you leave.

-In this suitcase guide to Paris you will find what it is really useful to bring with you and which clothes and garments are useful for each season.
-I always promise myself to bring only the necessary, like few dresses and lots of accessories but I always end bringing more that I really wear and need!
+In this suitcase guide to Paris, you will find what it is really useful to bring with you and which clothes and garments are useful for each season.
+I always promise myself to bring only the necessary, like a few dresses and lots of accessories but I always end bringing more than I really wear and need!

 I hope that following this suitcase guide you will do better than me!
 If you have any advises, please share them as a comment!

 But remember: you will be a master in preparing suitcases only when you will leave for somewhere with free space for what you will buy in your destination!

 Suitcase Guide to Paris, must-haves

 The first part of this suitcase guide to Paris is about what you need to take with you leaving aside seasons and wheater forecasts.
 When you travel, it is also a good idea to bring with you your camera.

 Why?
 This way, you will not count too much on the battery of your phone!
 Plus, the quality of your pictures of Paris will be higher.